Membership Rules

 I. Criteria for Membership

 UIPO members represent a range of institutional affiliations, job titles, organizational positions, and degrees held.
 There is no single institution type, job title, or organizational position that is required or preferred for membership.
-Nor are there requirements for years of experience or for holding specific degrees.
+Nor are there requirements for years of experience, for holding specific degrees, or for place of residence inside or outside the United States.

 1. Work at or substantially on behalf of academic institutions or research libraries.